ualberta-cmput301/ualberta-cmput301.github.io/content/general/help.md

 Do not email the instructor.
 Use the contact instructor form.

 Replies may take several days because there are hundreds of students.
-Currently there are more than 600 students.
+Currently, there are more than 600 students.
 If you are asking about something that isn't due yet (before due date) please ask a TA instead, or use the discussion forum.
 You might not get a response before the due date.
 You will not get an extension, even if the instructor does not reply before the due date.

 # Wellness Supports

 Welcome to 2024!
 I hope that you are happily settling into the winter semester at University of Alberta.
 If you’re still feeling the stress of exams or hoping to develop good health habits going into this new semester, we’re here to help!

-Did you know that there are many services available, both in person and virtually, for students to help with physical well being?
+Did you know that there are many services available, both in person and virtually, for students to help with physical well-being?
 Whether you need a new exercise class, access to more affordable groceries, or mental health supports, read on to discover what is available at U of A!
 Taking care of your physical self can help improve your mental well-being and increase your success in your classes as well.

 Here are a few key places to connect with resources: